We pay $30 for 30 minutes on the phone to hear your thoughts on what we can do better. Please enter your email if you'd like to be contacted to help.

 Who is eligible for Social Security benefits?

 Anyone who pays into Social Security for at least 40 calendar quarters (10 years) is eligible for retirement benefits based on their earnings record.
-You are eligible for your full benefits once you reach full retirement age (between 66 and 67, depending on when you were born), but if you wait until age 70 to claim your benefits you’ll get a credit for doing so, with larger monthly benefits.
-If you claim after age 62 and before your full retirement age, the Social Security Administration will dock your monthly benefits.
+You are eligible for your full benefits once you reach full retirement age, which is either 66 and 67, depending on when you were born.
+But if you claim later than that - you can put it off as late as age 70 - you’ll get a credit for doing so, with larger monthly benefits.
+Conversely, you can claim as early as age 62, but taking benefits before your full retirement age will result in the Social Security Administration docking your monthly benefits.

 How does the Social Security Administration calculate benefits?

+Benefits also depend on how much money you’ve earned in life.
 The Social Security Administration takes your highest-earning 35 years of covered wages and averages them, indexing for inflation.
-They give you a big fat “zero” for each year you don’t have earnings, so people who worked for fewer than 35 years will see lower benefits.
+They give you a big fat “zero” for each year you don’t have earnings, so people who worked for fewer than 35 years may see lower benefits.

 The Social Security Administration also makes annual Cost of Living Adjustments, even as you collect benefits.
 That means the retirement income you collect from Social Security has built-in protection against inflation.
-For many people, Social Security is the only form of retirement income they have that is directly linked to the Consumer Price Index.
+For many people, Social Security is the only form of retirement income they have that is directly linked to inflation.
 It’s a big perk that doesn’t get a lot of attention.

 Is there a maximum benefit?